Ethics in Management: 3 Approaches to Lead Better

 Manager and employee high-fiving over laptop and papers for Ethics in Management

-Ethical management will surely encourage employee and company growth.
+Ethics in management will surely encourage employee and company growth.
 Everyone wins!

-Ethics allows workers in the company to face the facts, both good and bad.
+Ethics in management allows workers in the company to face the facts, both good and bad.
 They feel like by operating an ethical operation, they contribute to society in a meaningful way.
 This sense of obligation brings meaning and context to what they do daily.

 4. It Improves Productivity